facebook/react/compiler/forget/src/__tests__/fixtures/compiler/error.mutate-captured-arg-separately.expect.md

 ## Error

 ```
 [ReactForget] Invariant: EnterSSA: Expected identifier to be defined before being used.
-Identifier x$2 is undfined (7:7)
+Identifier x$2 is undefined (7:7)
 ```